-Established in 1932, the company created powerful perforating guns.
+Established in 1932, the Lane-Wells oilfield service company created powerful perforating guns.

-About 15 years after its first oil well perforation job, Lane-Wells Company returned to the same well near Motebello, California, to perform its 100,000th perforation.
+Fifteen years after its first oil well perforation job, Lane-Wells Company returned to the same well near Montebello, California, to perform its 100,000th perforation.
 The publicity event of June 18, 1948, was a return to Union Oil Company’s La Merced No. 17 well.
-It was a colorful ceremony, according to at least one trade magazine.

 Officials from both companies and invited guests gathered to witness the repeat performance of the company’s early perforating technology, noted Petroleum Engineer in its July 1948 issue.
 Among them were “several well-known oilmen who had also been present on the first occasion.”